 Description: Alliance Defending Freedom attorneys and allied attorneys filed suit to stop then-Gov. Jim Doyle and the Wisconsin Legislature from skirting the state’s marriage amendment by the creation of marriage-like unions.
-The domestic partnership scheme, which Doyle proposed and signed into law after the Legislature passed it as part of the 2010-11 state budget, is only available to same-sex couples.
-“Domestic partners” receive “declarations” instead of “marriage licenses,” but otherwise, the procedures for creating the legal status of domestic partner is virtually the same as marriage.
+The domestic partnership scheme, which Doyle proposed and signed into law after the Legislature passed it as part of the 2010-11 state budget, was only available to same-sex couples.
+“Domestic partners” received “declarations” instead of “marriage licenses,” but otherwise, the procedures for creating the legal status of domestic partner were virtually the same as marriage.
 In 2006, 59 percent of Wisconsin voters approved an amendment to the state constitution which reads, “Only a marriage between one man and one woman shall be valid or recognized as a marriage in this state.
 A legal status identical or substantially similar to that of marriage for unmarried individuals shall not be valid or recognized in this state.”

 Wis. judge: Marriage imitation does not imitate marriage

 The lawsuit, Appling v.
 Doyle, was filed in Dane County Circuit Court last year to stop then-Gov. Jim Doyle and the state legislature from skirting a voter-approved constitutional amendment protecting marriage that prohibits any “legal status identical or substantially similar to that of marriage for unmarried individuals.”